seznam/shelter/doc/tutorial.rst

                 self._settings.RSS_FEED.get('timeout'),
             )

 Then we enrich :class:`~recsystem.storage.Storage` by new method, which inserts new entity into database table.
+The method catches :exc:`sqlite3.IntegrityError` exception and wraps it into :exc:`recsystem.storage.DuplicateEntry` exception.
+Management command catches this exception to prevent duplicate enries.

 .. code-block:: python
     :caption: recsystem/recsystem/storage.py